ZarChi123/CMS-Practicals/Assingment 1 Learning Journey/README.md

 ### User-Centric Approach

-StudyStride adopts a user-centric approach to ensure a relatable and effective learning experience.
+-**StudyStride:** adopts a user-centric approach to ensure a relatable and effective learning experience.
+Intuitive Navigation: Navigating through educational content should be seamless.
+StudyStride's intuitive navigation ensures that users can find what they need with ease.
+A clean and logical layout, along with logically organized menus, guides users through a diverse array of content offerings.

+-**Mobile Responsiveness:** Recognizing the prevalence of mobile users, StudyStride ensures full mobile responsiveness.
+Whether on a smartphone or tablet, users can expect a consistent and visually pleasing experience, allowing them to access StudyStride anytime, anywhere.

+-**Clear Categorization:** Content is meticulously categorized for easy access.
+Whether users are searching for specific topics, courses, or resources, our clear categorization ensures a user-friendly experience.

 ## S.M.A.R.T.
 Goals